bcgov/sbc-mcap/README.md

+### Prerequisites

+In order to setup Web Chat or Live Assist (Video Chat and Co-Browse), the following information is required from MAXIMUS Canada:
+- Agent Skill / Reason Code - This is a dedicated queue assigned by Maximus to SBC for the purpose of replicating the functionalites of Web Chat and Live Assist.
+- MCAP URL - This is a URL (depending on the environment required - Test or Production) that is required in the form template in order to gain access to Web Chat or Live Assist.
+This URL will be provided by Maximus when required.

 # ServiceBC Multi-Channel Access Pages (MCAP)

 This project contains examples of how to build web pages that can implement Service BC Multi-Channel Contact centre functions.
 The three functions demonstrated in this project are: